jrbing/pushover-notification-plugin/README.md

 Installation
 ------------

-Copy the pushover-notification-plugin.jar to the libext/ directory for Rundeck.
+Copy the [pushover-notification-plugin.jar][latest_release] to the libext/ directory for Rundeck.

 Configuration